 Our Women's Club Pattern Tile pays homage to our Co-Founder's contribution to Detroit's architectural fabric and to her dedication and influence on the Arts & Crafts Movement within our community.
 Check out Pewabic Around Town on our website to explore some notable Pewabic tile installations around Detroit.

-NOTE: Access to certain locations may be prohibited to due to COVID-19.
+NOTE: Access to certain locations mentioned in this blog post may be prohibited.

 Leave a comment